Lednerb/bilberry-hugo-theme/README.md

 # CSS and JS modules
-This theme supports hot-swappable CSS and JavaSript extentions.
+This theme supports hot-swappable CSS and JavaScript extentions.
 Modules can be specified using the `(css|js)_modules` list parameter.
 Modules can be specified either relative to the `static` directory (e.g. `exampleSite/static/css/custom.css`) or as a URL.

 Modules are imported in the order they appear in the list, and immediately after the default Bilberry CSS and JS files are imported.